 Review the two models showcased: choice boards (menus) and playlists or you can create your own personalized learning templates to use for remote instruction.

 Links to information related to both models have been provided or you may conduct your own research to support the development of choice boards and/or playlists to implement in remote instruction.

 Information related to creating Personalized Playlists:

-Create a discussion for students to interact with in an online setting.
+Create discussions for students to interact with in an online setting.
 Make sure the discussion relates to relevant learning content that is presently being covered.
 Discussions should include critical thinking questions that support collaboration amongst students.
 Be specific with your expectations for the discussion.

-To support meaningful discussions, include the following: 1) discussion prompt 2) critical thinking questions embedded in the discussion 3) encouragement of student-student interaction 4) a reflection of the outcome of the discussion.
+To support meaningful discussions, you might include the following: 1) discussion prompt 2) critical thinking questions embedded in the discussion 3) opportunities for student-student interaction 4) a reflection of the outcome of the discussion.

-Create online assessments that incorporate the use of digital resources to assess understanding.
-Interacting with the GoFormative app is one example of how the teacher can measure student understanding and then analyze the student data to inform future instruction.
+Create online assessments that incorporate digital resources to assess understanding.
+Online assessments allow the teacher to measure student understanding and then analyze the student data to inform future instruction.
 Implementing online assessments helps teachers identify learning gaps to then personalize instruction in remote settings.